| ||||||||||||

 And some financial experts would argue that you may need even more, depending on the age you are when you retire, the type of investments in your retirement portfolio, and your lifestyle.

 Additionally, people are living longer.
-Indeed, a child born today can expect to live well beyond 76 years old, according to the Centers for Disease Control and Prevention.
+Indeed, a child born today can expect to live to 79 years old, according to the Centers for Disease Control and Prevention.
 Such longevity gains mean that retirement savings need to stretch out longer.
+And with longevity will likely come increased health care costs, adding more financial strain.
+(Related: How to plan for health care costs in retirement)

-All of which makes for a bleak retirement picture for many people.
+All of which makes for a sobering retirement picture for many people.
 And they know it.

-Indeed, less than a third of pre-retirees believe their retirement savings plan is on track, according to the previously mentioned Fed survey.
+Indeed, only about a third of pre-retirees believe their retirement savings plan is on track, according to the previously mentioned Fed survey.

-- Recently passed legislation will open the door to retirement saving for a greater number of workers by requiring more companies to offer retirement programs and automatic enrollment.
+- Legislation was passed to open the door to retirement saving for a greater number of workers by requiring more companies to offer retirement programs and automatic enrollment.

-- That and other law changes also pushed back the age when people are required to tap their retirement savings, which allows those savings to potentially deliver tax-deferred growth for longer.
-It may also encourage people to work longer and use catch-up savings strategies to make up for any savings shortfall.
+- The age when people are required to tap their retirement savings was pushed back, which allows those savings to potentially deliver tax-deferred growth for longer.
+Additionally incentives have been created to encourage people to work longer and use catch-up savings strategies to make up for any savings shortfall.

-- More companies (more than 1 in 4 according to one survey) are offering financial wellness programs.
+- More companies (over 90 percent according to one survey) are offering financial wellness programs.
 And participation in such programs typically leads to better preparation by workers for retirement.

 - The financial sector is sharpening its focus on product innovations in protected lifetime income solutions, specifically annuities.
 And, owing to the previously mentioned legislative changes, annuities may start to become more accessible through retirement plans.

 “Annuities offer a way to establish an income stream in retirement,” said Jon Preston, CFP ®, a financial professional with Commonwealth Financial Group in Needham, Massachusetts.
-“While every situation is different, many annuities offer steady, reliable income that provides piece of mind for older Americans.
-And annuities come in many flavors, which means they can help meet a variety of goals.
+“While every situation is different, many annuities offer steady, reliable income that provides peace of mind for older Americans.1 And annuities come in many flavors, which means they can help meet a variety of goals.
 A qualified financial professional can help explain if an annuity is the right choice given a client’s goals, risk tolerance, and timeline.”
+(Related: 5 reasons why you may need an annuity)

 Beyond these overall developments are moves individuals can take in the face of the retirement savings crunch.